AU-BCE-EE/guidance-python-vs-code/README.md

 It ensures that when Python is run it will have this folder as the *working directory*, i.e., the location where the Python interpreter looks for files and saves output.
 *Making sure that you start with this `open folder` step avoids a whole lot of problems related to file paths!*

-# 7. Create a script in VS Code
+# 7. Create and edit a script in VS Code
 A *script* is just a text file with commands in Python or some other computer language.
 Python scripts are typically named with the `.py` extension, e.g., `simple1.py`.